Life Is Hard, Just Roll With It.

 Baking is just baking.
 It shouldn’t be so stressful.
 Well, it should, but only in a science is magic and baking is artistry and when those two combine it can be hard to determine the outcome.
 And that is why it's enjoyable.
 It is motivating, it is mentally engaging and something I am enjoying diving headfirst into.
 Maybe it will stay a hobby.
 Maybe one day I will run away and take on a position as an apprentice for a world-class pasty chef in France.
 Maybe I will try to teach my students at The Harvest Spoon what I am learning.
 Maybe I will abandon it completely and begin to follow an undiscovered passion for something else.
 Not sure.
 Until then, roll with it.

-Sharing is caring, so throw some social media love around for this post via the icons below:
+Sharing is caring, so throw some social media love around for this post via the icons below or drop your email in the box and never miss a new post: